 Are you harbouring a crush on spoken word?
 Maybe you write, maybe you want to write, maybe you just get on the youtube – either way, this class will be a safe and creative space for you to express your own stories.
 With the international spoken word scene expanding like a soufflé, the poetic communities of Aotearoa are going from strength to strength.
 Using a range of poetic forms, we will reach across communities and between disciplines to find the voices of our young storytellers – voices that are authentic, silly and critical.

-Screen Acting – Two Workshops
+Intro to Screen Acting – Two Workshops

 Rachael Blampied is a former NYDS student and current member of the NYDS Board.
 She completed a Bachelor of Performing and Screen Arts at Unitec in 2006 and is an experienced screen actress.
-Rachael’s screen credits include playing the infamous Bree on ‘Shortland Street’ and NZ’s incredible WWII spy Nancy Wake in ‘Nancy Wake: The White Mouse’, also ‘The Kick’, ‘Ash vs Evil Dead’, the webseries ‘Darryl: An Outward Bound Story’ and most recently the TVNZ series ‘Dirty Laundry’.
+Rachael’s screen credits include playing the infamous Bree on ‘Shortland Street’ and NZ’s incredible WWII spy Nancy Wake in ‘Nancy Wake: The White Mouse’, also ‘The Kick’, ‘Ash vs Evil Dead’, the webseries ‘Darryl: An Outward Bound Story’ and the TVNZ series ‘Dirty Laundry’.
 Rachael studied music (voice and piano) for many years and has performed at Coca-Cola Christmas in the Park.
-She lives in Auckland where works as an actress, voice artist, and a TV and Film Producer. – making commercials, music videos and films.
+She lives in Auckland where works as an actress, voice artist, and a TV and Film Producer – making commercials, music videos and films.
 She tells bad jokes, loves food, and has two kittens that she cannot pat hard enough.

-Warm up your battle cry and stretch out those biceps, things are going to get physical.
+Warm up your battle cry and stretch out those muscles, things are going to get physical.
 Stage Combat will give you the skills to create dynamic and effective fight scenes while keeping you and your partner safe.
 We’ll look at techniques used in theatre, television and film and look at how we can physically define different characters and storylines with these and many other skills and techniques.